Curiosity beats over-planning, in my book

 Liam Horan’s Espresso Shot of Thought

 As part of my MA in Creative Writing Studies at University of Limerick (2023-2025), I was given the opportunity to take part in the college's Espresso Shot of Thought series.
 Thanks to Emily Cullen, the Meskell UL-Fifty Poet in Residence at the college, for inviting me to take part in the series.
 Special word of gratitude too to Elaine Kiely, Oonagh Grace and Karen Byrnes for their work in editing the final version.
 MORE ON THE CRAFT OF WRITING: See HERE.
-I'm adding to this on an ongoing basis.
+I’m adding to this on an ongoing basis.
+As I learn, hopefully you can too.
+Every day is school day for us all.